 "I hope that this case serves as guidance to all professionals across the county to ensure that no individuals or families face the same problems as C in the future.
 Proper planning with expert advice could well have avoided the distress which was evident in this case substantially affecting both C’s and his family’s lives."

-For expert advice on matters relating to mental capacity, the Court of Protection and deprivation of liberty, please contact Mathieu Culverhouse of Irwin Mitchell's public law team on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to mental capacity, the Court of Protection and deprivation of liberty, please contact Mathieu Culverhouse of Irwin Mitchell's Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form.

 Back to Client Story